Bayt Dajan: 1948 Palestine War

 The village of Bayt Dajan was depopulated in the weeks leading up to the 1948 Arab–Israeli war, during the Haganah's offensive Mivtza Hametz (Operation Hametz) on 28–30 April 1948.
 This operation was held against a group of villages east of Jaffa, including Bayt Dajan.
-According to the preparatory orders, the objective was to "opening the way [for Jewish forces] to Lydda".
+According to the preparatory orders, the objective was "opening the way [for Jewish forces] to Lydda".
 Though there was no explicit mention of the prospective treatment of the villagers, the order spoke of "cleansing the area" [tihur hashetah].
 The final operational order stated: "Civilian inhabitants of places conquered would be permitted to leave after they are searched for weapons."
 On the 30 April, it was reported that the inhabitants of the Bayt Dajan had left, and that Iraqi irregulars had moved into the village.